Skip to content

 2. Data Persistence (The Soul)

 Mechanism: Hybrid Snapshots.
 The Database (Postgres) is binary and fragile.
 It requires atomic backups.
-Ideally, it lives on a Btrfs Subvolume for instant rollback, but it can function on standard filesystems via pg_dump.
+Ideally, it lives on a Btrfs Subvolume for fast rollback of whole body/soul state, but it can function on standard filesystems via pg_dump.

-• Immortal Mode (Btrfs): Instant subvolume snapshots.
-Zero-latency backups.
+• Immortal Mode (Btrfs): Fast subvolume snapshots for body/soul rollback.

 • Mortal Mode (Ext4): Slow SQL dumps.
 Functional, but heavy.